-The Amadeus Choir is under the direction of conductor and artistic director Lydia Adams.
-The Choir has become known for its professionalism, exceptional musicality, and diverse, high-quality programming – all a reflection of the leadership provided by Ms. Adams.
-During her time as Conductor and Artistic Director (since 1984), the choir has grown significantly in size and reputation to become one of Canada’s pre-eminent choral groups.
+The Amadeus Choir has been under the direction of conductor and artistic director Lydia Adams for 35 years.
+The Choir became known for its professionalism, exceptional musicality, and diverse, high-quality programming – all a reflection of the leadership provided by Ms. Adams.
+During her time as Conductor and Artistic Director (1984-2019), the choir grew significantly in size and reputation to become one of Canada’s pre-eminent choral groups.
 Founded in 1975, the Amadeus Choir performs a regular series of concerts at carefully selected downtown Toronto venues, presenting well-known artists in works by Canadian and international composers, including major works with instrumental ensembles or full orchestra, as well as challenging a cappella performances.

 In 1987, Lydia Adams created the Amadeus Choir’s Seasonal Song-Writing Competition which presents an opportunity to compose a song of up to 5 minutes duration to celebrate the Winter Solstice, Christmas or Chanukah.
 The competition has grown over the years to include submissions from around the world.
 It now serves as an inspiration to composers of all ages and experience to write new works, enriching Canada’s outstanding choral tradition.
 In 1994 the Choir recorded Ring-a-the News! which featured a number of winning carols from this competition.